pjorritsma/memdocs.nl-nl/memdocs/intune/configuration/vpn-settings-windows-8-1.md

 <!--- **Fingerprint** (Check Point Capsule VPN only): Specify a string (for example, "Contoso Fingerprint Code") that will be used to verify that the VPN server can be trusted.
 A fingerprint can be sent to the client so it knows to trust any server that presents the same fingerprint when connecting.
 If the device doesn't already have the fingerprint, it will prompt the user to trust the VPN server that they are connecting to while showing the fingerprint.
 (The user manually verifies the fingerprint and chooses **trust** to connect.) --->

-- **Aanmeldingsgroep of domein** (alleen SonicWall Mobile Connect): Geef de naam op van de aanmeldingsgroep of het aanmeldingsdomein waarmee u verbinding wilt maken.
+- **Aanmeldingsgroep of domein** (alleen SonicWall Mobile Connect): voer de naam in van de aanmeldingsgroep of het aanmeldingsdomein waarmee u verbinding wilt maken.

-- **Rol** (alleen Pulse Secure): Geef de naam op van de gebruikersrol die toegang tot deze verbinding heeft.
+- **Rol** (alleen Pulse Secure): voer de naam in van de gebruikersrol die toegang tot deze verbinding heeft.
 Een gebruikersrol definieert persoonlijke instellingen en opties en schakelt bepaalde toegangsfuncties in of uit.

-- **Realm** (alleen Pulse Secure): Geef de naam op van de verificatierealm die u wilt gebruiken.
+- **Realm** (alleen Pulse Secure): voer de naam in van de verificatierealm die u wilt gebruiken.
 Een verificatierealm is een groepering van verificatieresources die worden gebruikt door het verbindingstype Pulse Secure.

 - **Aangepaste XML**: Geef aangepaste XML-opdrachten op waarmee de VPN-verbinding wordt geconfigureerd.